genome-vendor/bsmap/README.txt

 Usage: python methratio.py [options] BSMAP_MAPPING_FILES

+BSMAP_MAPPING_FILES could be one or more output files from BSMAP.
+The format will be determined by the filename suffix.
+(SAM format for *.sam and *.bam, BSP format for other filenames.)

 Options:
   -h, --help            show this help message and exit -o FILE, --out=FILE   output file name. (required)